 - The free Ahrefs SEO Toolbar gives you instant access to important SEO, and social, metrics and it lets you see non-personalized Google search results.
 Even a page analysis where you can check your SEO titles, alt text etc. can be done.

 - If you want to keep on top of a larger number of keywords you should definitely use a SERP tracking tool.
 This will track your positions for you.

 Final thoughts: Can website builders be trusted with the SEO job?

 But what about Wix?
-Well, we made it to the top of Google’s rankings for “HTML5 website builder” with this small page, although as we don’t update it anymore we’re at the bottom of page one (still a good result).
+Well, we made it to the top of Google’s rankings for “HTML5 website builder” with this small page, although as we don’t update it anymore it has lost its rankings.
 Additionally, John Mueller (Google employee) stated that “Wix websites work fine in search“.
-For more details please refer to our Wix SEO guide.
+For more details, please refer to our Wix SEO guide.

-Not every website builder has the same capabilities although most come with the basic SEO features you’ll need.
-From our view, Squarespace has most of what (SEO-wise) you’ll need.
+Not every website builder has the same capabilities, although most come with the basic SEO features you’ll need.
+From our view, Wix and Squarespace share the title “Best Website Builder for SEO”.
 However, we have the impression that they have a slower loading system than average, we’d like to see them improving this area.
-Surprisingly, we found some websites (e.g. The Architect’s Guide) ranking pretty high for competitive keywords.

-> Learn more about these tools with our comparison table
+> Learn more about these tools with our website builder comparison table

 29 Oct 2021 – Section about WordPress added

 09 Apr 2019 – Webnode also supports SSL in all their plans.

 03 Sep 2018 – A few updates for Squarespace